 Do unto others as you would have others do unto you.

 If we consider the concept of emotions, this rule is implicit.
 If emotions enable us to work together, then the Golden Rule becames the definition of that agreement.
 I do for you and you do for me.
 You don't hurt me and I don't hurt you.
-As long as we both honor that term, we are motivated to collaborate as long as it the interaction is fruitful.
+As long as we both honor that term, we are motivated to collaborate as long as he interaction is fruitful.
 More importantly, and perhaps a better way to put it, collaboration remains an option as long as we don't have any reason to renege on that possibility.
 That's what the Golden Rule ensures.

 Inevitably, religions collide.
 They don't agree on everything.
 And that disagreement is always based upon faith.
 It is never on a quantitative issue.
 It is always on some qualitative item.
 Somthing that can't be measured.
 Hence, the reason why religions conflict.
-So, why is it then, that while all religious groups can both agree on the fundamental desire to respect everything else, but, at the same time, violate that basic principle?
+So, why is it then, that while all religious groups can both agree on the fundamental desire to respect everything else they can, at the same time, violate that basic principle?
 Well, the reason is that people are involved.
 And people are, well, emotional.

 Finally, you should know that we developed our higher-level reasoning after our emotions.
 That means that it provided an advantage.
 Or, to put it another way, that there was a disadvantage in having emotions alone.
 That, more or less, implies one extremely important rule.
 That we should use our reasoning to verify our emotions.
 And when you understand what emotions are - physical sensations based upon a subconscious conclusion - all the more reason that you shouldn't just "trust your gut" or "go with your instinct".
 Because, you don't know the source.
 So, unless you are absolutely pressed for time and a decision is urgent, slow it down and use that logic to confirm that what you feel really makes sense.